smnmmnn/fungible-ui/README.md

 ## What it does

-Ask questions about your users and get back answers with charts, numbers, and insights.
-The AI generates both text responses and interactive UI components to help you understand what's happening.
+A conversational interface that generates interactive widgets like charts, numbers, and other UI components in response to your questions.

 ## Tech stack